 Eileen T. Terrill, managing editor: Eileen is a lifelong New Englander and has been with Yankee since 2004.
 She edits Yankee print and custom-publication stories, manages copy flow, writes captions and some supplementary materials, and serves as a liaison among the editorial, art, production, and marketing/advertising departments.
 Before coming to Yankee, she was an editor of high-tech consumer and trade publications for more than 20 years.
 A former biology teacher and psychiatric social worker, she has also edited and written for middle-school history, science, and world-cultures magazines.

-Amy Traverso, senior editor, lifestyle editor, food, home & garden: Amy oversees Yankee’s Food and Home & Garden departments and contributes articles to the magazine.
+Amy Traverso, senior food editor: Amy oversees Yankee’s Food departments and contributes articles to the magazine.
 She also served as Yankee’s food editor from 2002 to 2005.
 She is the author of Apple Lover’s Cookbook (W.W.
 Norton), which won a 2012 IACP Cookbook Award in the “American” category and recently authored Yankee Magazine’s Lost and Vintage Recipes (Countryman Press).
 She has written for publications such as Salon.com, Travel + Leisure, Food Arts, and the Boston Globe.
 Previously, she served as food editor at Boston Magazine and associate food editor at Sunset Magazine.
 She is a graduate of Smith College.

 Heather Marcus, photo editor: Heather has been with Yankee since 1999.
 She works closely with the art director and a large group of contributing photographers, assigning stories as well as developing new talent for the magazine.
 She has a great appreciation for the medium including the importance of archival photography which she sources for many of the stories in the magazine.
 She has a bachelor’s degree in anthropology and a minor in English from Drew University.
 She grew up in New Hampshire and has a great appreciation for the people and landscape of New England and the visual opportunities the region affords.
 One of her favorite photo essays that appeared in the magazine is Markham Starr’s feature on the trap fishermen of Rhode Island, which won a National City and Regional Magazine award for Photography in 2013.